iManuhK/Savannah-Informatics/README.md

 ## Running the Application

-To run the application:
+To run the application localy:

     go run main.go

 This will:

-Connect to the PostgreSQL database hosted at localhost:5432 and use a PostgreSQL database named savannah.
-Serve HTTP requests on localhost:8080.
+Connect to the PostgreSQL database hosted remotely and accessed through an env variable (DATABASE_URI) Serve HTTP requests on 0.0.0.0:8080.
 Make sure you have the required PostgreSQL database and tables created, and set up the proper credentials for your database connection.

 ## Continous Integration/Continous Deployment (CI/CD)